Who is Arabella Chi? Meet the Love Island series 5 contestant who played an Amazonian in Wonder Woman

 After arriving in the villa, Arabella set pulses racing – Danny and Anton in particular.
 She shared a date with each boy, each showing their interest in the newbie.

-With Danny’s relationship with Yewande apparently on the rocks and single Anton looking to couple up, Arabella may have her pick of the guys.
+With Danny’s relationship with Yewande apparently on the rocks and single Anton looking to couple up, Arabella may have her pick of the guys – with the model firmly having her eye on Danny.

 Main image courtesy of You & Your Wedding (photographer: Jason Moore)